AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/overview-of-commit-dates.md

 ---
 # Commit Date overview

-The Commit Date is the date by which an user assigned to task or an issue commits to complete the task or the issue.
-This is different than the Planned Completion Date, as it is a more realistic estimate of the completion date given only by the user in charge of the work.
+The Commit Date is the date by which a user assigned to task or an issue commits to complete the task or the issue.

+This is different than the Planned Completion Date of a task or issue, as it is a more realistic estimate of the completion date given only by the user in charge of the work.

 For information about the Planned Completion Date, see [Overview of the task Planned Completion Date](../../../manage-work/tasks/task-information/task-planned-completion-date.md).

 ## Commit Date overview